 Sept.
 16, 2020, Washington, DC – In keeping with International Board of Heart Rhythm Examiner’s mission of setting global standards in heart rhythm management, IBHRE announces the launch of a certification program to validate the competency and skill level of practitioners who employ Remote Patient Monitoring (RPM) in caring for patients with heart rhythm disorders.
 In doing so, IBHRE instituted its newest credential, the Cardiac Device Remote Monitoring Specialist (CDRMS) certification, which is designed for technicians, nurses, and other allied professionals who have adopted RPM as a routine component of their healthcare delivery process.

 IBHRE’s Board of Directors identified a need to develop a standard and to verify competencies of practitioners who monitor cardiac implantable electronic devices (CIEDS).
-An advisory group of subject matter experts (SMEs) determined the body of knowledge required for this specialty in collaboration with the National Board of Medical Examiners (NBME).
+Subject matter experts (SMEs) determined the body of knowledge required for this specialty in collaboration with the National Board of Medical Examiners (NBME).
 The exam was developed by subject matter experts serving on the Device Remote Monitoring Test Writing Committee, all of whom are actively practicing in the device monitoring field.
 These experts also determined the qualification requirements in order to apply for the CDRMS certification.
 The outcome was the development of a comprehensive exam blueprint which serves as a guide for identifying core content areas, designing the CDRMS certification examination.
 A task team of various professionals assisted in providing feedback on marketing initiatives.

 “As the adoption of RPM continues to increase, IBHRE determined that there was indeed a growing need for a global standard that outlines the skills and competencies required by practitioners who specialize in remote monitoring of CIEDs,” said Dr. Charles J. Love, IBHRE president and director of Cardiac Rhythm Device Services at Johns Hopkins Hospital.
 “Consequently, the launch of the CDRMS is quite timely as it comes at a time when RPM has become a rapidly growing and essential component of our healthcare delivery system,” Love added.